AckerlyXu/heima/articles/vpn-gateway/vpn-gateway-howto-point-to-site-resource-manager-portal.md

 * **Client address pool: 172.16.201.0/24**<br>VPN clients that connect to the VNet using this Point-to-Site connection receive an IP address from the client address pool.

 ## <a name="createvnet"></a>Part 1 - Create a virtual network
 Before beginning, verify that you have an Azure subscription.
-If you don't already have an Azure subscription, you can activate your [MSDN subscriber benefits](https://azure.microsoft.com/pricing/member-offers/msdn-benefits-details) or sign up for a [free account](https://azure.microsoft.com/pricing/1rmb-trial).
+If you don't already have an Azure subscription, you can sign up for a [trial account](https://www.azure.cn/pricing/1rmb-trial).
 If you are creating this configuration as an exercise, you can refer to the [example values](#example).

 [!INCLUDE [vpn-gateway-basic-vnet-rm-portal](../../includes/vpn-gateway-basic-vnet-rm-portal-include.md)]